Rdevezeaux7685/Final-Project/README.md

 </details>

-By putting the 2 reports next to each other, we can directly stop some big difference of result, especially for the **data**

 I have added a GitHub workflow that make a Jacoco report at every push, I also provide a percentage badge that was put in the beginning of this README.

 This is the original badge before I made the tests.
 ![img.png](Analysis/Coverage/JaCoCo/jacocobadge.png)

+### Exclude Class/Methods

+To exclude classes and/or methods from the Jacoco report, I have added the @Generated annotation following the instruction in this source [Exclusions from Jacoco Report](https://www.baeldung.com/jacoco-report-exclude)

+---
+By putting the 2 reports next to each other, we can directly stop some big difference of result, especially for the **data**

 ![](/Analysis/Coverage-compare.png)